-Before we get into a list of tourist places in Manali, let us talk briefly about the weather conditions here and when can be considered as the best time to visit.
+Before we get into a list of tourist places in Manali, let me talk briefly about the weather conditions here and when can be considered as the best time to visit.
+This will decide what all places will you be able to cover during your trip and the activities that you can be a part of.

 When to visit Manali